bomonike/bomonike.github.io/odoo.md

    <tt>du -sh</tt> reported 196K for all branches/history.

    The repo contains shell scripts to load Odoo onto <a href="#OnpremMachines">on-prem. machines</a> and in <a href="#PrivateClouds">each private cloud</a>.

-PROTIP: The thoroughness of Debian's testing means that older versions of apps are installed with Debian core.
-So some install Flathub to download replacements of cames with Debian.

 <hr />